0xG4BR/0xG4BR.github.io/_posts/CTF/2023-10-10-CyCTF-Mobile-Final-2023-WriteUp.md

 <center><font size="3"> <u>Figure: </u>The Key<u></u> </font></center>
 <br>

-The key found in the logs
+As you can see we found the key in the logs.
+Then use it to get the flag.

 Thats it, I hope you have enjoyed the writeup.
 If you have any question or comment please contact me.